Transforming Your Classroom with National History Day

 National History Day motivates students to discover history by:

-- Cultivating interest: Students research a topic related to the theme.
-Students use their own creativity to present the material.
+- Cultivating interest: Students research a topic related to the theme and use their own creativity to present the material.
 Each year the theme is broad enough to allow any history course to participate.

 - Developing research skills: Students act as historians discovering how to uncover primary sources, build historical context, and form historical interpretations.
 Students develop the skills they need for college!

-- Becoming experts on their research topic: Presenting their research for teachers, students, and historians.
-Helps students develop 21st century skills and meets Common Core and Oklahoma Assessment Standards for the Social Studies.
+- Becoming experts on their research topic: Presenting their research for teachers, students, and historians helps students develop twenty-first century skills and meets Oklahoma Assessment Standards for the social studies.